 Manual Merge for Lower Volumes

-- Leverage Koalify's Duplicate cards: These empowers HubSpot users to review and merge approximately one record per minute or 60 per hour, making it a practical tool for manual merges.
+- Leverage Koalify's Duplicate Cards: These empower HubSpot users to review and merge approximately one record per minute or 60 per hour, making it a practical tool for manual merges.

 - Distribute Among Record Owners: Assign specific duplicates to their respective record owners.
 This approach ensures that the person most familiar with the contact or company handles the merge.